The Short Version:

 - Some early Christians estimated the date of Jesus’ crucifixion as March 25th.
 They then applied the Jewish concept of “integral age”, which said great prophets died on the same date on which they were conceived.
 If Jesus was conceived on March 25th, He would have been born nine months later on, December 25th.

 - Early Christians believed the world was created on March 25th.
 Many reasoned Jesus would be conceived in the flesh on the same date.
 Again, this would put his birth on December 25th.

 What of the Pagan Claims?

 - Some say the 25th was chosen to coincide with the winter solstice (in the Julian calendar the solstice did fall on that day).
 Even if this is true (and there is no evidence it is), that doesn’t make it pagan.
-To the Jews of old, it made perfect sense for the light of God to come into the world on the shortest and thus darkest day.
+To the Jews of old, it made perfect sense for the light of God to come into the world on the shortest and thus darkest day of the year.

 - One common claim for the supposed pagan roots of Christmas is it was chosen to line up with the Saturnalia feast in ancient Rome.
 However, this festive ended by the 23rd of December.

 - In 274 AD, Roman Emperor Aurelian proclaimed December 25th the day for the festival of the “Birth of the Unconquered Son”.
 This festival was an attempt to bring together various pagan groups and was primarily a political move.
 However, this happened long after early Christians has decided December 25th was the birth date of Jesus.
 Some have suggested Aurelian chose the date to give pagans an alternative celebration.
 While we can’t know if this was the case, it’s clear Christians “claimed” the 25th before the pagans did.
-Christians did not celebrate the birthday of Christ until later, but they had established the date.
+Christians didn’t celebrate the birthday of Christ until later, but they had established the date.